kubernetes/website/docs/admin/namespaces/index.md

 This example assumes the following:

 1. You have an [existing Kubernetes cluster](/docs/getting-started-guides/).
-2. You have a basic understanding of Kubernetes _[pods](/docs/user-guide/pods)_, _[services](/docs/user-guide/services)_, and _[replication controllers](/docs/user-guide/replication-controller)_.
+2. You have a basic understanding of Kubernetes _[Pods](/docs/user-guide/pods)_, _[Services](/docs/user-guide/services)_, and _[Deployments](/docs/user-guide/deployments)_.

 ### Step One: Understand the default namespace

-By default, a Kubernetes cluster will instantiate a default namespace when provisioning the cluster to hold the default set of pods, services, and replication controllers used by the cluster.
+By default, a Kubernetes cluster will instantiate a default namespace when provisioning the cluster to hold the default set of Pods, Services, and Deployments used by the cluster.

 Assuming you have a fresh cluster, you can introspect the available namespace's by doing the following: